Student Health Guidelines

 Do not send an ill child to school

-Please review the exclusion criteria chart for guidance on when a child should remain at home and return to school.
+Please review the symptom chart for guidance on when a child should remain at home and return to school.
 Exclusion examples include:

 - temperature of 100.4℉ or greater